curl/everything-curl/http/http3.md

 # HTTP/3

-(This feature is marked **experimental** as of this time and needs to be explicitly enabled in the build.)
+This feature is marked **experimental** as of this time and needs to be explicitly enabled in the build to function.

 ## Drafts, not standard

-As of September 2020, **the HTTP/3 protocol has not yet been finalized**.
+As of January 2022, **the HTTP/3 protocol has not yet been finalized**.
 Everything and everyone that speaks HTTP/3 at this point does it with the knowledge and awareness that it might change going forward.